Charge correlations using the balance function in Pb-Pb collisions at $\sqrt{s_{\rm NN}} = 2.76$ TeV: Results

 \section{Results}

 As discussed in the introduction, the correction factors $f_{+-}$, $f_{-+}$, $f_{++}$, and $f_{--}$ are needed to eliminate the dependence of the balance function on the detector acceptance and tracking inefficiencies.
-The tracking inefficiencies are extracted from a detailed Monte Carlo simulation of the ALICE detector based on GEANT3 \cite{Ref:GEANT}.
+The tracking efficiency is extracted from a detailed Monte Carlo simulation of the ALICE detector based on GEANT3 \cite{Ref:GEANT}.It depends on the particle's transverse momentum, rising steeply from $0.2$ up to $0.5$~GeV/$c$, where it reaches the saturation value of $85\%$.
 The acceptance part of the correction factors, $\alpha(\Delta\eta,\Delta\varphi)$, is extracted from mixed events.
-The mixed events are generated by taking all two--particle non--same--event combinations for a collection of a few ($\approx$ 5) events with similar values of the z position of the reconstructed vertex ($|\Delta V_z| < 5$~cm).
-In addition, the events used for the event mixing belonged to the same centrality class and had multiplicities that did not differ by more than 1--2$\%$, depending on the centrality.
+The mixed events are generated by taking all two-particle non-same-event combinations for a collection of a few ($\approx$ 5) events with similar values of the z position of the reconstructed vertex ($|\Delta V_z| < 5$~cm).
+In addition, the events used for the event mixing belonged to the same centrality class and had multiplicities that did not differ by more than 1-2$\%$, depending on the centrality.
 Figure~\ref{fig:AcceptanceComparison} presents the correction factor for the distribution of pairs of particles with opposite charge as a function of the relative pseudorapidity and azimuthal angle differences for the 5$\%$ most central Pb--Pb collisions.
-The maximum value is observed for $\Delta\eta = 0$ and is equal to the \pt--integrated single particle efficiency.
+The maximum value is observed for $\Delta\eta = 0$ and is equal to the \pt-integrated single particle efficiency.
 The distribution decreases to $\approx 0$ near the edge of the acceptance i.e. $|\Delta\eta| \approx 1.6$.
 This reduction reflects the decrease of the probability of detecting both balancing charges as the relative pseudorapidity difference increases.
 The correction factor is constant as a function of \dphi.

 The measured balance function is averaged over positive and negative values of $\Delta \eta$ ($\Delta \varphi$) and reported only for positive values.
 The integrals of the balance function over the reported region are close to 0.5, reflecting the fact that most of the balancing charges are distributed in the measured region.